Skip to main content

 The Richard Wright Center (RWC) offers a variety of workshops and other opportunities for undergraduate students, graduate students, and faculty to support them in practicing and developing their communication skills and meeting their academic and professional goals.

-Watch out for announcements from JSU Wright Center and JSU Public Relations in your JSU email box for upcoming workshops and events.
-For virtual workshops, a Zoom link will be sent out two days prior to each workshop.
+Watch out for announcements from the Richard Wright Center and JSU Public Relations in your JSU email box for upcoming workshops and events.
+A reminder and a Zoom link will be sent out two days prior to each workshop.

 30-Minute Writing Workshops